Why did you get wrinkles and your Friend didn’t?

 You chew a lot of gum:

 It may seem harmless, but chewing gum has an adverse effect on your face wrinkles.
 When you chew gum, it causes your mouth to form different shapes.
-If you chew gum frequently, these shape formations result in downward turn in the mouth’s corners and broad muscle at the button of your jawline.
+If you chew gum frequently, these shape formations result in a downward turn in the mouth’s corners and broad muscle at the button of your jawline.
 Once they’re done, they’re hard to get rid of so best stick to mints, or breath strips.

 You sleep the wrong way: